mocatfrio/integrative-programming/grpc-nodejs/readme.md

 ## Assignments

 1. Make connection to the database (such as MongoDB etc)
-2. Modify the CRUD function to update data in the database
+2. Modify the existing CRUD function so that it can update data in the database

-Optional:
+Optional but preferred:

 3. Use the HTTP server and create endpoints to call our gRPC service procedures.